Mufti (film)

 Production started in July 2016, and the film was released on 1 December 2017.
-The film received positive response from critics.
+The film received positive reviews from critics.
 The film was declared blockbuster at the box office and was one of the highest-grossing movies in Shivarajkumar's career.

-The film is being remade in Tamil as Pathu Thala starring Silambarasan and Gautham Karthik.
-Film's prequel titled as Bhairati Ranagal shooting started in March 2023.
+The film was remade in Tamil in 2023 as Pathu Thala. starring Silambarasan and Gautham Karthik.
+The film's prequel titled Bhairati Ranagal was released in 2024.